About

 Kids can color, paint, or even craft portraits of their pup.
 A creative way to practice fine motor skills and celebrate their furry friend.
 It encourages artistic expression while strengthening their bond with their furry friends.

-Looking for a creative way to engage your dog using items you already have at home?
 This DIY activity turns empty paper towels or toilet rolls into a fun treat dispenser!
-It provides mental stimulation while encouraging play and exploration.
+It provides mental stimulation while encouraging play and exploration, and it’s a great way to practice counting skills.
 Kids will love making them, and dogs will love destroying them.
 Win-win.

 Set up a splashy soap-and-water station for washing toys and bowls - it’s sensory play with a purpose.
 This activity teaches responsibility and turns chores into a fun game!